Breast Revision and Replacement Surgery

-We perform our revision and replacement procedures in our fully accredited operating facility.
+We perform our revision and replacement procedures in our fully accredited operating facility in Birmingham, Alabama.
 Most patients are more comfortable under general anesthesia but we also offer local anesthesia with sedation as well.
 Certified Registered Nurse Anesthetists (CRNA’s) keep you completely safe and comfortable throughout.
 Dr. Grotting and Dr. Cohn both have extensive experience with revision operations.

 Various techniques are employed in situations involving implant rupture and/or recurrent or persistent capsular contracture.
 A woman may benefit from a “site change” operation where the new implant is placed in a different location than it was originally (i.e. moving the implant from above the muscle to below the muscle or vice versa).
 This allows for fresh, unoperated tissue to provide a more predictable result than replacement in the original position.
 Additionally, for women with saline implants who desire to downsize their implant, a temporary deflation of the implant allows for the implant pocket to shrink to allow for a snug, appropriate pocket fit of the new, smaller implant.
 This deflation procedure can be done in our office under local anesthesia several weeks before the new implant is placed and allows for a more predictable long term result with less change of implant malposition.
 Our patient satisfaction following revision surgery is very high.

 Recovery is somewhat varied depending on what is necessary to address the concern.
 In situations where a healthy implant is simply being exchanged for a larger implant, this can often be done under some slight sedation with minimal recovery or downtime.
 When silicone implants have ruptured or are complicated by extensive capsular contracture, more extensive breast surgery may be required to remove implant material and implant capsule.
 Recovery is usually a week or so and most women have re-engaged in activities of daily living by the second week.

 What can I expect for results?